aweeri/TLEscope/README.md

 - **Interactive Preview:** Rotate, zoom, and pan through the 3D space to inspect satellite trajectories.
 - **Customizable Options:** Tweak visualization settings for different display modes and data overlays.

+### Availability

+For now no builds are provided, once the basic functionality is implemented they will be posted.